seclerp/MicroCosmo/README.md

-# :sparkles: MiniCosmo
+# :sparkles: MicroCosmo
 <p align="center">
-MiniCosmo is tiny language made for educational purposes.
+MicroCosmo is tiny language made for educational purposes.
 It compiles into CIL and can run under CLR platform.
 </p>

 ---